rliffredo/advent-of-code/aoc_20/README.md

 the number of object allocated, giving a good improvement as well.
 Now, the time is down to approximately 10s, and again, the "hot path" is either on the increment operator (when using `while` loop) or in the for declaration.

+## Day 16: Ticket Translation

+This was sa smaller one.
+It looked complicated, but most of the work was actually parsing the data and (mis)understanding requirements.
+So, almost normal daily job :-)
+The first part was easy to translate to something nicer using `reduce`, but the second part still looks like a bunch of nested loops.
+That said, it does not really entice me in further analyses, like instead yesterday's puzzle.